igorcasmarques/igorcasmarques.github.io/my-story/2-mission-year-one.md

 ### Introversion

-Nephi, a prophet in the [Book of Mormon](https://www.churchofjesuschrist.org/study/scriptures/bofm?lang=eng), wrote that he was not "mighty in writing, like unto speaking."[^1] I'm the opposite.
+Nephi, a prophet in the [Book of Mormon](https://www.churchofjesuschrist.org/study/scriptures/bofm?lang=eng), wrote that he was not "mighty in writing, like unto speaking."[^1] I'm the exact opposite.

 Being a full-time missionary was extremely uncomfortable for me.